mateuszgachowski/nuxt-ioc/docs/src/guide/structure.md

 Optional directories:

 - `Config` - if this domain has some configuration class/objects put them here
-- `Route` - put all route definitions here that are related to this domain
+- `Route` - put all route definitions here that are related to this domain only
 - `Directives` - if domain requires [Vue directives](https://vuejs.org/v2/guide/custom-directive.html) add them here
 - `Strategy` - if your domain has some [strategies](https://refactoring.guru/design-patterns/strategy) put them here